Gilbert, Arizona is a vibrant city full of sunny days and friendly neighbors. But does this picture-perfect location really as flawless as it seems?

 6. Gilbert is quickly growing

 Everyone is moving to Gilbert and the cities surrounding it.
 It is a perfect paradise full of shopping and perfect families.
 Gilbert was originally a retirement city, hence the number of entertainment options.
 The truth is that people are moving away from California because of finances and politics.
 Arizona has similar entertainment with a different landscape and a conservative culture.
 This makes Gilbert an attractive option for some families.
 Gilbert is also the fourth fastest-growing municipality in America.
-(SourceOpens in a new tab.)
+(Source)

 If you get claustrophobic easily and want to live in a quiet desert, Gilbert is not the best option for you.